 When Avraban descended on to our plane he learned of a new condition, death.
 Being a god, this state was not something he had ever experienced.
 As he watched over his creations he saw how after a new generation was born the old one died out.
 Slowly he understood that death was a vital part of life.
 Each generation stretching forth and improving on the old one.
 Avraban wanted desperately to partake in this ritual of death a rebirth but was unable to die of old age.

 Thus, Avraban lit himself on fire and was once more reborn, stronger and more splendid than before and free to grow.
 Each violent death resulted in his energies casting out further into the void spreading life across every blank corner of the galaxy.
+Each death destroying all of existence.
 The more life he created the stronger he became at his core but he was not complete.

 Avraban soon mastered death and rebirth and took interest in another aspect of life.
 The bond between lovers, Avraban became enthralled by the subject and sought to create the perfect wife to share his dominion with for all eternity.
 Without fear, he cut himself in two and burst once more into radiant flames.
 When he emerged a second celestial phoenix had been created.
 She was a beautiful red and black like the embers of a dying fire.
 He immediately fell in love with her graceful mannerisms and glossy coat and set about showing her the world he had created.